-Gross monthly income of each parent is arguably the most critical factor when calculating child support payments in Utah.
+The Gross monthly income of each parent is arguably the most critical factor when calculating child support payments in Utah.
 Your gross income is the amount of money you earn before taxes or other deductions.
-Gross income is determined by including salaries, bonuses, commissions and other benefits.
+Gross income is determined by including salaries, bonuses, commissions, and other benefits.

 If you have more than one job or work for more than one client, you may not realize that for child support purposes, the income used in calculating child support is limited to one full-time job.

 Just because the court has already determined the amount of child support in your case, there may still be a way to convince the court to re-calculate the amount by pointing at the errors or inaccuracies in calculating child support.